jigarius/clibato/README.md

 # Clibato: CLI Backup Tool

 Clibato helps is a simple backup/restore tool.
-I created it with the intention of backing up my `dot` files (and to have fun with Python).
+I created it to help me backup my `dot` files and to have fun with Python 🐍.

 ## Installation